ChristinaChina/mywebsite/content/en/CV/_index.md

       - University of Heidelberg, Germany
    - Visiting Student in Cultural and Social Anthropology and Political Science
       - University of Marburg, Germany
-   - M.A. in Journalism and Communication
+   - B.A. in Journalism and Communication
    (Sub-specialisation: Visual Communication and Creative Industries)
-      - Shenzhen University, China
-      - Graduated with honours
-   - B.A. in Journalism and Communication (Sub-specialisation: Radio and Television)
-      - Jiangxi Normal University, China
-      - Graduated with honours
+      - Graduated with honours, 3.81/4.00, RANK 1/40

    *I have received interdisciplinary training across journalism, communication studies, and cultural anthropology during my undergraduate and master’s studies.
 My academic education spans both China and Germany, combining a strong foundation in news production, media theory, and communication research with anthropological perspectives on culture, society, and everyday practices.
 This cross-disciplinary and cross-regional educational background has enabled me to approach media and cultural phenomena with both empirical sensitivity and critical, comparative insight.*

 ### Contact Details